-Hospice is a program of care and support for people who are terminally ill.
-Here are 7 important facts about hospice:
+Hospice is a program of care and support for people who are terminally ill (with a life expectancy of 6 months or less, if the illness runs its normal course) and their families.
+Here are some important facts about hospice:

-- Hospice helps people who are terminally ill live comfortably. - Hospice isn't only for people with cancer. - The focus is on comfort, not on curing an illness. - A specially trained team of professionals and caregivers provide care for the "whole person," including physical, emotional, social, and spiritual needs. - Services typically include physical care, counseling, drugs, equipment, and supplies for the terminal illness and related conditions. - Care is generally provided in the home. - Family caregivers can get support.
+- Hospice helps people who are terminally ill live comfortably. - Hospice isn't only for people with cancer. - The focus is on comfort (palliative care), not curing an illness. - A specially trained team of professionals and caregivers provide care for the "whole person," including physical, emotional, social, and spiritual needs. - Services typically include physical care, counseling, drugs, equipment, and supplies for the terminal illness and related conditions. - Care is generally given in the home. - Family caregivers can get support.